 The Foundation on TV

-View some clips of various programs where the Founding Pastor of IPCF has been invited to attend...
+View some clips of various programs the Founding Pastor of IPCF has been invited to attend.

-A tremendous opportunity not only to share the good news of the Gospel, but to uproot the many prejudices that public opinion in Turkey has about the Christian faith.
+These are a tremendous opportunity not only to share the Good News of the Gospel, but to uproot the many prejudices that public opinion in Turkey has about the Christian faith.

 At the same time is another means to provide a sense of belonging to the evangelical community in Turkish society.